 Final thoughts

-If your job involves Amazon listing assets—whether you’re a seller, operator, designer, or agency—this extension is built to remove the repetitive parts: collect, organize, deduplicate, package, and export.
+If your job involves Amazon listing assets—whether you’re a seller, operator, designer, or agency—ASINCrate is built to remove the repetitive parts: collect, organize, deduplicate, package, and export.